twr14152/c_cpp_scratchpad/README.md

 Doing the same for C++ in this repo.
 I created a folder cpp_folder that has my notes and sample code in it

 # Network_Scripts
-Will try and replicate some of the functionality of some of the other scripts I've written in other programming languages in C
-I feel this is a good way to reinforce and put to use some of the stuff I've learned.
+Will try and replicate some of the functionality of some of the other scripts I've written in other programming languages in C. I feel this is a good way to reinforce and put to use some of the stuff I've learned.
+We shall see how it goes...